-Karate is taught by several instructors, including a fifth dan black belt (the highest grade attainable within the KDS) who also instructs nationally and internationally.
+The Keele University Karate is taught by several instructors, including a fifth dan black belt (the highest grade attainable within the KDS) who also instructs nationally and internationally.

-This club is very active inside and outside the university, with members regularly doing charity work and attending national karate courses.
+The club is very active inside and outside the university, with members regularly doing charity work and attending national karate courses.
 Due to this hard work, the Karate Club has received several awards, such as the Cath Barnet Shield, a previous captain receiving the 'Sportswoman of the Year' award, and other members receiving half or merit colours.

-Our aim is to practice karate that allows effective self-defence in a real situation.
+Our aim is to practice Karate that allows effective self-defence in a real situation.
 The majority of training is partner-based to effectively utilise the techniques we learn.
 Karate is a great way to build up fitness, and we work with each person to reach their potential.

 We also host socials and gradings throughout the year, and we regularly attend the AU ball.
 Any experience level welcome!
 First session is free!

-4 posts are up for election.
+65 posts are up for election.

 Nominations are now closed.

-The polls are open and will close at 12:00 on Friday 27 November 2020 (in 3 hours and 42 minutes)
+The polls are open and will close at 09:00 on Monday 26 February 2024 (in 3 days and 15 hours)